ShadowsMC/Issues/README.md

 ### 3. **Describe the success rate**

 Should you experience an issue we ask that you attempt to recreate the issue multiple times (a minimum of 3, a maximum of 10), having a higher success rate may move the issue up in terms of priority.
+If a developer or issue moderator is unable to replicate the issue you've encountered the issue will likely be "put on the back burner."

 ## Moderators and Developers Descriptions